microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Update-MgTeamSchedule.md

         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
-    - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`:
-    - `[RecipientActionDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[RecipientActionMessage <String>]`: Custom message sent by recipient of the offer shift request.
     - `[RecipientUserId <String>]`: User id of the recipient of the offer shift request.
     - `[SenderShiftId <String>]`: User id of the sender of the offer shift request.
   - `[OfferShiftRequestsEnabled <Boolean?>]`: Indicates whether offer shift requests are enabled for the schedule.
   - `[OpenShiftChangeRequests <IMicrosoftGraphOpenShiftChangeRequest1[]>]`:
     - `[AssignedTo <String>]`: scheduleChangeRequestActor
-    - `[ManagerActionDateTime <DateTime?>]`:
     - `[ManagerActionMessage <String>]`:
-    - `[ManagerUserId <String>]`:
-    - `[SenderDateTime <DateTime?>]`:
     - `[SenderMessage <String>]`:
-    - `[SenderUserId <String>]`:
     - `[State <String>]`: scheduleChangeState
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`:
     - `[OpenShiftId <String>]`: ID for the open shift.
   - `[OpenShifts <IMicrosoftGraphOpenShift1[]>]`:
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`:
     - `[DraftOpenShift <IMicrosoftGraphOpenShiftItem>]`: openShiftItem
       - `[(Any) <Object>]`: This indicates any property can be added to this object.